Trucks (short story): Plot

 Some time later, a glimmer of hope appears when the trucks begin to run out of fuel.
 An enormous semi-truck noses up to the diner and starts blasting its horn erratically.
 Jerry remembers from his time in the Boy Scouts that the horn blasts are Morse code, and translates that the trucks are demanding humans start pumping fuel.
 The trucks assure they will not attack people who refuel them.
 The narrator is outvoted when he suggests they comply with this, and a bulldozer arrives and proceeds to attack the diner.
 The narrator and Jerry destroy the bulldozer with improvised Molotov cocktails, but the diner is half-destroyed and Jerry and the trucker are killed.

 The remaining three humans surrender and, taking turns, start pumping the gas into the mile-long string of waiting trucks.
 When the narrator exhausts the fuel reserve of the truck stop's gas station, a fuel tanker arrives to replenish the fuel cisterns.
 When the narrator is at a point of collapsing, he is relieved by the counterman, who starts pumping gas for his "shift".
-The narrator says that he will have to show the girl how to handle a fuel pump, and that she will do it because she wants to live.
+The narrator says that he will have to show the girl how to handle a fuel pump, and that she will have to do it if she wants to live.
 The narrator thinks to himself that perhaps this will last only until the trucks run out of fuel, rust, and fall apart, but he then has a grim vision of forced assembly lines churning out new generations of trucks, and the trucks, aided by construction vehicles and tanks, doing great efforts such as draining the Okefenokee Swamp and paving much of the wild backcountry, stamping it into a great plain.
 The story ends as a pair of planes fly overhead, and the narrator laments "I wish I could believe there are people in them."

 Adaptations

 The story has been adapted into two films.
-In 1986, it was adapted for cinema with the King-directed Maximum Overdrive.
-In 1997, it was adapted again as the TV movie Trucks, starring Timothy Busfield, which was made on a considerably smaller budget than Maximum Overdrive but was much more faithful to the original story.
+In 1986, it was adapted for cinema with the King-directed Maximum Overdrive, which King himself described as "a critical and financial flop".

+In 1997, it was adapted again as the TV movie Trucks, starring Timothy Busfield, Brenda Bakke, and Brendan Fletcher, which Video Business called "Mindless, but well-executed and rarely boring" with "the fiery action King's fans no doubt want to see."